 Last Saturday I attended a great lecture at WordCamp Ilolio — “Managing your online presence on Google Search” presented by Aldrich Christopher (Webmaster Outreach Strategist at Google Asia Pacific).
-To help any of my readers improve their own websites, I wanted to share the three things that google specifically recommend for doing well on Google Search .
+To help my readers improve their own websites, I wanted to share the three SEO tips that Google specifically recommends for doing well on search.
 Here they are (I’ll unpack them below).

 - Users come first

 - Go Mobile

 This was Aldrich’s first and most important tip.
 Focus your efforts on creating fresh, unique (and visual) content that is easy to read.
 Content stuffed with keywords that sounds mechanical and boring quickly turns readers away.

 When readers lose interest in your website they leave, quickly.
 Often causing your website to have a high ‘bounce‘ rate.
 The term ‘bounce‘ refers to somebody who lands on your website after clicking through a google search, then leaves before visiting another page.
 Google tends to rank sites with more traffic and lower bounce rates over sites with less traffic and high bounce rates.

 Google has so many free tools available for testing the performance of your website.
 Google bots and spiders consider how high fast your site loads (known as page speed), as well as how it performs on mobile devices — so it’s a good idea to test your site with these free tools and see how you can improve results.

 Here are four free tools to use right away to test the performance of your website:-